Palin Surname Meaning, History & Origin

-Palin Surname Genealogy
+Palin Surname Meaning

-most likely origin is Welsh, from the patronymic ap Heilwyn (son of Heilwyn), where Heilwyn is a personal name originally meaning “wine bearer.”
+The most likely origin is Welsh, from the patronymic ap Heilwyn (son of Heilwyn), where Heilwyn is a personal name originally meaning “wine bearer.”
 A Goronwyn ap Heilyn was ambassador to King Llewellyn in the late 13th century.

 - Palin Family History and Research

 - Michael Palin The family ancestry of Michael Palin from Monty Python.